Evexi/Evexi/docs/lifecycle/index.md

 # Lifecycle Events
-Lifecycle events are triggered by the player if the functions exist within the inner content.
+Lifecycle events are triggered by the player.
+You can listen for these events with your content like so.

-### Supported lifecycle events
+#

-#### Playing
+### Playing

 Triggered when the content is visible on the display.
 You should use this function to trigger any animations or if your showing a picture in picture feed.
 Any code you put outside this will run when the content is loaded and before its displayed.
 The item is passed in so feel free to check its duration, id or anything else required.

-You can listen to  events like so:

 ```typescript
 Evexi.lifecycle.playing((item: MediaInterfaceLocal) => {